v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-links.md

 Office 365 ATP Safe Links (ATP Safe Links) (along with [Office 365 ATP Safe Attachments](atp-safe-attachments.md)) is a set of security features offered as part of [Office 365 Advanced Threat Protection](office-365-atp.md) for enterprise organizations.
 ATP Safe Links can help protect your organization by providing time-of-click verification of web addresses (URLs) in [email messages](#how-atp-safe-links-works-with-email) and [Office documents](#how-atp-safe-links-works-with-office-documents).
 Protection is defined through [ATP Safe Links policies](set-up-atp-safe-links-policies.md) that are set by your Office 365 security team.

 Once your ATP Safe Links policies are in place, Office 365 global administrators, security administrators, and security readers can [view reports for Advanced Threat Protection](view-reports-for-atp.md).
 The information in those reports can help your security team take further steps to protect your organization or research security incidents.

+As [new features are added to ATP](office-365-atp.md#new-features-are-continually-being-added-to-atp), your Office 365 security team can add or edit your organization's ATP Safe Links policies.
+In addition, you might notice changes and improvements, such as our newly revised [warning pages](atp-safe-links-warning-pages.md).

 ### How ATP Safe Links works with URLs in email